SoCXin/web/source/api/index.md

 title: API
 ---
-This documentation provides more detailed information about the API and will be particularly helpful for people who want to modify the Hexo source code or write new plugins.
+This documentation provides more detailed information about the API and will be particularly helpful for people who want to modify the Hexo source code or write new software.
 If you are interested in more basic usage of Hexo, please refer to the [docs](../docs) instead.

 Please note that this documentation is only valid for Hexo 3 and above.

 ## Initialize

 First, we have to create a Hexo instance.
 A new instance takes two arguments: the root directory of the website, `base_dir`, and an object containing the initialization options.
-Next, we initialize this instance by calling the `init` method on it, which will then cause Hexo to load its configuration and plugins.
+Next, we initialize this instance by calling the `init` method on it, which will then cause Hexo to load its configuration and software.

 ``` js
 var Hexo = require('hexo');